mkuti/reuse_gang_project/README.md

     * [Special Thanks & Acknowledgements](#special-thanks--acknowledgements)

 # Presentation of the project
-A platform where people want to give for free, an unwanted item

-A platform where the free item can be taken by another person that needs it

-A free and user-friendly platform where exchange happens
+I am very engaged with a local zero waste group and have been part of a freecycle network.
+So I felt drawn to build a platform where people want to give for free, an unwanted item.
+A platform where the free item can be taken by another person that needs it.
+A free and user-friendly platform where exchange happens.

-# How?
-- Simple login feature for users
-- User can add an item to give away by filling a form (CREATE)
-- Categories for an item to give: name, description, image, location, is urgent to dispose of, category of items (Kids, clothes, home, books, others)
-- User can remove an item by marking it as taken (DELETE)
-- User can edit an item card by updating its description or confirm it’s still available after a certain time (UPDATE)
-- Users can view all items being available at a certain time (RETRIEVE/READ)
-- Users can search items by location or category (RETRIEVE/READ)
-- Will have two collections of data: users and items
-- All activities of CRUD can be performed by the user on their own records

 [Back to Top](#table-of-contents)